1karthik/personal-financial-advisor/README.md

 - The math tool evaluates simple math expressions safely.
 - The concept explainer has some hardcoded definitions but can be extended.
 - The OpenAI LLM is used for language understanding and generation.
+- Supported file formats: PDF and CSV
+- Uploaded files are stored in the `uploaded_docs` directory